-It also helps stabilize the tear film in the eye which along with it’s wound healing capabilities, make it very useful in the treatment of dry eye, improving vision in post-surgical patients, and healing corneal abrasions.
+It also helps stabilize the tear film in the eye which along with its wound-healing capabilities, makes it very useful in the treatment of dry eye, improving vision in post-surgical patients, and healing corneal abrasions.

 Bottom Line: Keep some HA drops handy in your medicine cabinet.

 GERD or reflux disease occurs when stomach contents are regurgitated back up into the throat, resulting in pain and potential damage to the esophageal lining.

 HA has shown promise in being able to alleviate GERD symptoms and help heal the esophagus.

 A randomized double-blind study in adults with nonerosive GERD who were treated with an oral HA + Chondroitin-Sulfate(CS) combo showed improved symptoms compared with those on placebo.

 Currently, there is a clinical trial in the works to test the effectiveness of a combination of HA, CS, and Magnesium Trisilicate on adults with GERD.
 Stay tuned!